vegaasen/jcprogress/README.md

 # Acknowledgements

--Patrick Mairif (guy that created this awsome stuff) -Vegard Aasen (guy that just made it a bit easier to use + removing all stuff that could be removed :P)
+* Patrick Mairif (guy that created this awsome stuff)
+* Vegard Aasen (guy that just made it a bit easier to use + removing all stuff that could be removed :P)